 Recommended by Erin of SavannahFirstTimer.com

-The always-intriguing Mercer Williams house has been drawing visitors to Savannah for decades – ever since John Berendt published his best-selling novel, “Midnight in the Garden of Good and Evil” in 1994.
+The always-intriguing Mercer Williams house has been drawing visitors to Savannah for decades since John Berendt published his best-selling novel, “Midnight in the Garden of Good and Evil” in 1994.

-The book focuses on the life of local philanthropist and restorations expert, Jim Williams, who was accused of shooting a young prostitute named Danny Hansford.
-The shooting took place during Williams’ popular annual Christmas gala, and many of Savannah’s elite were gathered at the home at the time.
+The book focuses on the life of local philanthropist and restoration expert Jim Williams, who was accused of shooting a young prostitute named Danny Hansford.
+The shooting occurred during Williams’ popular annual Christmas gala, and many of Savannah’s elite gathered at the home at the time.

-Hansford and Williams’ relationship had been a tumultuous one, and Williams claimed the shooting was in self-defense.
-He was tried a record four times in the state of Georgia before finally being acquitted on the charge of murder.
-Less than a year after his return to the Mercer Williams House, Williams’ body was found in the study — ironically in almost the exact same location where Hansford was originally shot.
+Hansford and Williams’ relationship had been tumultuous, and Williams claimed the shooting was in self-defense.
+He was tried four times in the state of Georgia before finally being acquitted on the charge of murder.
+Less than a year after his return to the Mercer Williams House, Williams’ body was found in the study — ironically in almost the same location where Hansford was originally shot.

 The home is no stranger to tragedy.
-It sat empty and abandoned for a while and fell into a state of neglect.
+It sat empty and abandoned for a while and fell into neglect.
 During that time, a young boy named Tommy Downs snuck into the house and stumbled to his death from one of the upper levels (some say he was pushed).
-Visitors can still see the missing spike where he was impaled on the beautiful wrought iron fence below.
+Visitors can still see the missing spike where he was impaled on the beautifully wrought iron fence below.

 These days, members of Williams’ family still reside in the home, which has been impeccably restored.
-They allow visitors to tour a few rooms on the ground floor of the beautiful home.
+They allow visitors to tour a few rooms on the ground floor of the beautiful house.

 #10 – Bonaventure Cemetery